vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 - [ ] seperation of concerns.
 - [ ] fast, free, extensible, and open source.
 - [ ] syntax should not be headache-inducing.
+- [ ] most importantly the tool should not dictate how to layout my code

 So far, *gn* and *ninja* check off these boxes.
 But we still need to figure out how to fetch third-party dependencies.
 There are other tools